sparklemotion/nokogiri.org/content/getting_help.md

 the yummy candy-coated goodness of Nokogiri, so if you've got a bug, we want to hear about it.

+We track boogs on [Github Issues][gi], which notifies the maintainers every time a new ticket is created.

 ### What's In a Bug Report?

 Whoa, do we have strong opinions on this topic.
-Come closer, child, and I'll tell you a story.
+The two most important things that a bug report needs to contain are:

 1. Example code that reproduces the __observed__ behavior.
 2. An explanation of what the __expected__ behavior is.

 ### That's it?

 Yes, that's it.
-You'd be surprised how many people don't bother with providing either.

-If you're a solid Rubyist, you should be able to provide a short, self-contained script that reproduces and demonstrates the behavior.
+If you're a solid Rubyist, you should be able to provide a **short, self-contained script** that reproduces and demonstrates the behavior.
 [Here's a great example.][issue-with-sample]

-If you want to go above-and-beyond, and earn the eternal favor of the maintainers, you could even write a failing unit test that meets both criteria in one fell swoop.
+If you want to go above-and-beyond, impress the judge from the Czech Republic, and prove to everyone you went to high school with that you're better than them, you could even write a **failing unit test** that meets both criteria in one fell swoop.
 [Like this guy.][issue-with-test]

-If you'd like to see your name in lights (or really, just in the commit log), you can even submit your failing test case as a pull request from a forked Github repository.
-We would love you forever.

 ## Summary